xmione/Blazor.Tools/Blazor.Tools.BlazorBundler/README.md

 You can install BlazorBundler via NuGet Package Manager, Package Manager Console or from a terminal:

 ### Nuget Package Manager
-- Search for Blazor.Tools.BlazorBundler in nuget.org.
+- Search for Blazor.Tools.BlazorBundler in nuget.org and click Install.

-`
-dotnet add package Blazor.Tools.BlazorBundler
-`

 ### Package Manager Console
 `